chrisbotica/chrisbotica/README.md

-### 👋 Hi there, I'm Chris Botica

-✈️ Currently working on interesting data pipeline & ML problems for the F-35
+✈️ Currently working on metacognition for agents & ML problems for the F-35

 🔬 Former Military Research Fellow at MIT Lincoln Labs